Asymptotics of Discrete Schr\"odinger Bridges via Chaos Decomposition: Acknowledgements

-\begin{proof} \Cref{thm:unbiased} holds for any bounded continuous function $\eta$.
-Thus, except for a null set, the convergence in \Cref{thm:unbiased} holds for a countable collection of bounded continuous functions.
+\begin{proof}[Proof of Theorem \ref{thm:consistency}] As shown in \Cref{prop:unbiased}, for any $\eta \in \lone(\scb)$, $T_N = T_N(\eta) \rightarrow_{a.s.} \theta$ under $\scb$.
+In particular, \Cref{prop:unbiased} holds for any bounded continuous function $\eta$.
+Thus, except for a null set, the convergence in \Cref{prop:unbiased} holds for a countable collection of bounded continuous functions.
 By separability of $\rr^d$, almost sure weak convergence follows \cite[Theorem 3.1]{Varadarajan58} by choosing such a countable collection judiciously.
-This shows almost sure weak convergence under $Q^\infty$.
-Weak convergence in probability under $P^\infty$ now follows from contiguity (\Cref{thm:contiguity}). \end{proof}
+This shows almost sure weak convergence under $\scb$.
+Weak convergence in probability under $\prodm$ now follows from \Cref{thm:contiguity}. \end{proof}